GIVETOLOCAL | Co-FOUNDer

 GiveToLocal emerged from its sports-centric roots as Squaddity.
 The new name broadens horizons, hinting at the app's core mission.
 It invites viewers to envision local impact beyond sport, expanding potential markets.
 This shift reflects a strategic pivot toward wider community engagement.

-The heart in the logo hints at the public's love of sport and community.
+Crafting a clear message proved challenging, but the result is elegant and simple.
+The heart in the logo hints at the public's love of sports and community.
 Combining this with the hand mimicking the letter G is a playful twist.

 An image of the dashboard from the THrive app showing income and projects.